From Our Story To Yours

-With the knowledge they gained from the previous vintage, they went back to the same vineyard the next year and harvested by hand 2 tons of zinfandel and pinot noir grapes.
-These wines far exceeded their expectations and gave them the confidence to keep going as home winemakers.
-Over the next 7 vintages, Bruce and Ronda sourced grapes from vineyards in Napa Valley, Sonoma County, the Russian River Valley, and the Sierra Foothills.
-They cultivated an extensive network of growers and vineyard managers that gave them access to some of the area’s most prominent vineyards.
-They picked grapes by hand, field crushed each varietal, and drove the fermentation vats back to Los Gatos in a borrowed pick-up truck.
-With no forklifts or fancy equipment, they lifted, pushed, and muscled the bins, vats, and barrels around their two-car garage where each vintage was fermented, pressed, and barrel aged.
-With the help of Burt Williams at Williams Selyem, Dexter and Val Ahlgren at Ahlgren Vineyards, Ken Burnap at Santa Cruz Mountain Vineyards, Rosenbloom Cellars, and David Bruce Winery, they refined their methods, developing a style that used native yeast and extended cold soaks leading to longer fermentations and maintaining the characteristics of each vineyard site.
+Over the next seven harvests, Bruce and Ronda sourced grapes from vineyards in Napa Valley, Sonoma County, Russian River Valley, and the Sierra Foothills.
+They cultivated an extensive network of growers and vineyard managers that gave them access to some of the wine country’s most prominent vineyards.
+They picked grapes by hand, field crushed each varietal, and drove the fermentation vats back to Los Gatos in a borrowed or rented pickup truck.
+With no forklifts or heavy equipment, they lifted, pushed, and muscled the bins, vats, and barrels around their garage where each vintage was hand-crafted with care and attention.
+With the help of Burt Williams at Williams Selyem, Dexter and Val Ahlgren at Ahlgren Vineyards, Ken Burnap at Santa Cruz Mountain Vineyards, Kent Rosenbloom and Jeff Cohn at Rosenbloom Cellars, and the crew at David Bruce Winery, they refined their methods and developed a style that used native and commercial yeast, prolonged cold soaks, and longer fermentations.
+Combined with a mixture of French and American Oak barrel aging, the style resulted in more robust extractions and extended macerations while maintaining the characteristics of each vineyard and varietal.

 In 1999, demands from a growing family and careers forced them to put their winemaking on hold.
 They cellared their last few vintages to share with friends, gave away their equipment, and became wine drinkers instead of winemakers.